ldkong1205/MSc-Dissertation/README.md

 ## A.  Implementations of Logistic Regression
 ### A.1  Packages
 In order to implement the logistic regression using Python 3, the following packages are needed:
-+ numpy: is the fundamental package for scientific computing with Python.
++ `numpy`: is the fundamental package for scientific computing with Python.
-+ h5py: is a common package to interact with a dataset stored on an H5 file.
++ `h5py`: is a common package to interact with a dataset stored on an H5 file.
-+ matplotlib: is a famous library to plot graphs in Python.
++ `matplotlib`: is a famous library to plot graphs in Python.
-+ PIL and scipy: are used to test the models with images.
++ `PIL` and `scipy`: are used to test the models with images.

       import numpy as np
       import matplotlib.pyplot as plt
       import h5py
       import scipy
       from PIL import Image
       from scipy import ndimage
       from lr_utils import load_dataset

       %matplotlib inline

 ### A.2 	Overview of the Problem Set